worldbank/dime-data-handbook/CONTRIBUTING.md

 ## Feedback through Email
 While our preference is to receive feedback through GitHub you are always welcome to submit your feedback via our email [dimeanalytics@worldbank.org](mailto:dimeanalytics@worldbank.org)

-## Issue submission/review process
+## Feedback through GitHub
-If you notice any errors in text or if you need futher clarification for any sentence/concept/section that you think is not exhaustively dealt within the book, you can do so by creating an *issue*.
+If you notice any errors in text or if you need further clarification for any sentence/concept/section that you think is not exhaustively dealt within the book, you can do so by creating an *issue*.
 You can read issues submitted by other users or create a new issue [here](https://github.com/worldbank/d4di/issues).